Thenlie/mdnman/lib/javascript/web_api/storage_access_api/using/index.md

 {{DefaultAPISidebar("Storage Access API")}}

-The [Storage Access API](/en-US/docs/Web/API/Storage_Access_API) can be used by embedded cross-site documents to verify whether they have access to [third-party cookies](/en-US/docs/Web/Privacy/Third-party_cookies) and [unpartitioned state](/en-US/docs/Web/Privacy/State_Partitioning#state_partitioning) and, if not, to request access.
+The [Storage Access API](/en-US/docs/Web/API/Storage_Access_API) can be used by embedded cross-site documents to verify whether they have access to [third-party cookies](/en-US/docs/Web/Privacy/Guides/Third-party_cookies) and [unpartitioned state](/en-US/docs/Web/Privacy/Guides/State_Partitioning#state_partitioning) and, if not, to request access.
 We'll briefly look at a common storage access scenario.

+> [!NOTE]
-> **Note:** When we talk about third-party cookies in the content of the Storage Access API, we implicitly mean [_unpartitioned_](/en-US/docs/Web/API/Storage_Access_API#unpartitioned_versus_partitioned_cookies) third-party cookies.
+> When we talk about third-party cookies in the content of the Storage Access API, we implicitly mean [_unpartitioned_](/en-US/docs/Web/API/Storage_Access_API#unpartitioned_versus_partitioned_cookies) third-party cookies.

 ## Usage notes